 It is these citrullinated proteins that the immune system attacks both in rheumatoid arthritis and multiple sclerosis.
 In the first case inflaming and disfiguring joints and in the other destroying the protective covers of nerve cells in both the brain and spinal cord.

-P. gingivalis produces a similar enzyme to human-generated PAD called PPAD that also catalyzes a citrulline-like structure that the immune system identifies as an epitope.
+Well, it produces a similar enzyme to human-generated PAD called PPAD that also catalyzes a citrulline-like structure that the immune system, however, identifies as an epitope.
 An epitope is that part of an antigen that an immune cell attaches to in order to attack it.
 Picture a neon sign that says eat me to which an immune cell happily obliges.
-Sadly for those afflicted with either rheumatoid arthritis or multiple sclerosis, the immune system not only attacks these citrullinated structures made by P. gingivalis wherever they might occur, it also begins attacking those same protein structures in joints and myelin sheaths.
+Sadly for those afflicted with either rheumatoid arthritis or multiple sclerosis, the immune system not only attacks these citrullinated structures made by P. gingivalis wherever they might occur, it also begins attacking those same human created protein structures in joints and myelin sheaths.
 (7)

 Fooling the immune system via molecular mimicry to attack self tissue is not the only downside to P. gingivalis, however.
 It, along with another gram-negative buddy by the name of Prevotella nigrescens (P. nigrescens), specifically induces the production of pro-inflammatory Th17 immune cells.
 These inflammatory cells are central not only in rheumatoid arthritis development, but you guessed it, to the onset of multiple sclerosis.
 And those suffering from psoriasis also experience elevated Th17 cell activation, which makes perfect sense when you consider the high association of this autoimmune skin disorder with cardiovascular disease, a disease that in my opinion should also be properly classified as an autoimmune disorder.
 (8)